govitia/navitia/readme.md

 This is the development version of navitia.

-It needs at least go 1.7 to work as tests use testing.T.Run for subtests.
+It needs at least go 1.7 to work as we use context & tests use testing.T.Run for subtests.

 ## Install